Smith2008/cstopics/programming/operating-systems/4_threads/4_2_openmp.md

 ## Directives

-Is always a *pragma* directive.
+There is always a *pragma* directive.
 The *omp* word indicates to the compiler that it is a OpenMP directive or construct, to not be ignored.

 ``` c++
 #pragma omp ...